You are here

 Here you will find helpful reminders, important dates, and contact information for specific departments; please refer to your Application Portal for full information regarding enrollment.

 Please note the information on this page pertains to undergraduate students admitted for Fall 2020 only.
 If you are a graduate student, please contact Graduate Admissions for more information.
-If you are a transfer student admitted for Spring 2020, learn more here.

 Secure your spot